Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 let JSON/Type = https://prelude.dhall-lang.org/JSON/Type

 let Condition = JSON/Type
-             -- ↑ We're still not sure what a `Condition` could be
+             -- ↑ We still do not know what a `Condition` could be

 let Action = JSON/Type
-          -- ↑ We're also not yet sure what an `Action` could be
+          -- ↑ We also still do not know what an `Action` could be

 let Rule =
       { name :